MicrosoftDocs/azure-docs/articles/virtual-network/virtual-networks-nsg.md

 ### Load balancers

 - Consider the load balancing and NAT rules for each load balancer being used by each of your workloads.These rules are bound to a back end pool that contains NICs (Resource Manager deployments) or VMs/role instances (classic deployments).
-You should create an NSG for each back end pool, allowing only traffic mapped through the rules implemented in the load balancers.
+Consider creating an NSG for each back end pool, allowing only traffic mapped through the rules implemented in the load balancers.
+That guarantees that traffic coming to the backend pool directly, without passing through the load balancer, is also filtered.
 - In classic deployments, you create endpoints that map ports on a load balancer to ports on your VMs or role instances.
 You can also create your own individual public facing load balancer in a Resource Manager deployment.
 If you are restricting traffic to VMs and role instances that are part of a backend pool in a load balancer by using NSGs, keep in mind that the destination port for the incoming traffic is the actual port in the VM or role instance, not the port exposed by the load balancer.
 Also keep in mind that the source port and address for the connection to the VM is a port and address on the remote computer in the Internet, not the port and address exposed by the load balancer.
 - Similar to public facing load balancers, when you create NSGs to filter traffic coming through an internal load balancer (ILB), you need to understand that the source port and address range applied are the ones from the computer originating the call, not the load balancer.
 And the destination port and address range are related to the computer receiving the traffic, not the load balancer.